Cafe-Variome/CafeVariomeDocs/README.md

 ## Networks

- Communication between multiple instances of Cafe Variome can be done by Network.
-This is useful for data discovery where several Cafe Variome instances are utilized for sharing data among each others.
+ Communication among multiple instances of Cafe Variome can be done through Networks.
+This is useful for data discovery where several Cafe Variome instances are utilized for sharing data among each other.
 For data discovery, information can be gathered from various data files on each Cafe Variome instance due to network design.
 The following diagram depicts the communication among Cafe Variome instances in the network for data discovery purpose.

 ![Alt text](Archive/screenshots/9.Networks.png?raw=true "Network")